mncrowe/Matlab_Functions/README.md

-# Matlab_Functions
+# Matlab Functions

-Various Matlab functions for numerical methods, plotting, interpolation and more
+Various Matlab functions for numerical methods, plotting, interpolation and more.